xcart/xc5-manual/en/general_setup/what_to_do_if_your_store_says_we_are_deploying_new_changes_and_you_cannot_access_it.md

     ``https://www.example.com/x-cart/admin.php?drop_cache&access_key=XXXXXXXXXXXXXX``
     Replace the portion "https://www.example.com/x-cart/" with the actual address of your store and use your actual Safe Mode access key instead of XXXXXXXXXXXXXX.
 The Safe Mode access key can be copied from the file ``var/data/.safeModeAccessKey`` in your X-Cart installation folder or from any of the two reset links that were sent to your site administrator mailbox after X-Cart installation (The message subject reads "**Soft and Hard reset links for your store!**"; for X-Cart versions 5.1.8 and earlier the subject was "**New safe mode access key has been generated!**").
     When you use this link, your existing site cache is dropped, and the cache rebuild process is launched automatically.
-2. Delete the folder **var/run** and the file **var/.rebuildStarted** in your X-Cart installation folder and go the your store's Admin area.
-X-Cart will detect the absense of cache and will automatically launch the cache rebuild process.
+2. Delete the folder **var/run** and the file **var/.rebuildStarted** in your X-Cart installation folder and go to your store's Admin area.
+X-Cart will detect the absence of cache and will automatically launch the cache rebuild process.

 ## Contact your hosting team